Sterling took another knock-on fears of a ‘no deal’ deadlock

 Big Short’ Burry is questioning whether index

-tracking funds are the safe investment
+tracking funds are the safe investment millions of small investors expect

 them to be and even warns that they may cause a market meltdown.